You need video content.

 You must also attribute the original author wherever the clip is used or distributed.

-This allows you to use the clip for commercial use, but make sure there’s no identifiable brands, persons, or private property in the clip unless you’ve attained permission.
+This allows you to use the clip for commercial projects, but make sure there are no identifiable brands, persons, or private property in the clip unless you’ve obtained permission.